Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 If you aren’t familiar with microsteps, here’s what they are.
 Think about the big changes you want to make.
 Now break that down into smaller, more manageable steps.

-An Example of a Tinier New Year’s Resolution
+An Example of a Tinier New Year’s Resolution with MCAS

-But doing even 5 reps wasn’t a realistic goal when it felt like she had shards of glass in her joints.
+Doing even 5 reps wasn’t a realistic goal when it felt like she had shards of glass in her joints.

 And with that one exercise, start with just 1 rep.